My Husband Does Not Make Enough Money

 As you already know, none of that works.

-In fact, just like jealousy, it has the opposite effect, which I explain here.
+In fact, just like jealousy, it has the opposite effect, which I explain here: The Law of Attraction for Relationships.

 First my husband made less, then he made nothing as I continuously hinted, reminded, nagged and urged him to find a way to earn more income.